hjdskhooba/Millor/README.md

 The database used in this project is MongoDB.
 Originally the drinks and cart sessions were in Firebase, but I wanted more experience working with MongoDB.
 I also started with only ReactJS, but then decided to create a full-stack project with NextJS.
-With NextJS, it was easy to host the project on Vercel for production and implement serverless functions.
+With NextJS, it was easy to host the project on Vercel for production and implement serverless functions .

 The features mentioned below started as to do features I wanted to implement (Please see my previous commits to see how that process went through).
 I started out with a project I did partially guided by